 - Adjust for Energy Level: Pay attention to the intent of the supporting sessions.
 If you're scaling due to significant stress or fatigue, you might keep a recovery-focused run but cut a physically/emotionally tough bike.

 - An important caveat: As with anything, these suggestions are fluid and based on your unique needs.
-One notable example: if you have a history of running niggles, you might prioritize the Run Project add-ons to help build tissue resilience, even if it means cutting a Supporting session or sticking to time-starved versions of workouts overall.
+One notable example: if you have a history of running niggles and are highly focused on improving your run resilience, you might prioritize the add-on Run Project runs to help build tissue integrity, even if it means cutting a Supporting swim or bike session.

 - The Optional Workout Library contains additional sessions curated for the current phase of training, that you can add/swap into your plan if you wish.
 To use a workout from the Optional Workout Library, simply click and drag it into your calendar.
 The Library includes: